Affiliations and partners

 CEDEJ facilities include a communal study room equipped with a small library and Wi-Fi, kitchen and bathroom facilities.

-Accommodation: newly-arrived researchers can be temporarily hosted in one of the two rooms (subject to availability), for 400 SDG/night (lower rate for master students).
-Researchers can find shared accommodation (apartments) with other researchers and expatriates nearby (approximately USD 400-500 per month in a shared flat).
+Accommodation: newly-arrived researchers can be temporarily hosted in one room (subject to availability).
+Researchers can find shared accommodation (apartments) with other researchers and expatriates nearby (approximately USD 300-500 per month in a shared flat).

 Sponsorship arrangements for visiting students and researchers

 CEDEJ Khartoum, in collaboration with the University of Khartoum, has supported dozens of foreign and Sudanese researchers and graduate students in conducting research in Sudan.
-They have included masters and doctoral students and senior researchers of a variety of nationalities (European, American, African), from a range of universities and social science disciplines, working on diverse fieldwork topics.
+These include master and doctoral students and senior researchers of a variety of nationalities from Europe, America, Africa, Australia, Asia, and from a wide range of disciplines.

 CEDEJ Khartoum, with the Faculty of Economic and Social Studies of the University of Khartoum, can facilitate CEDEJ affiliated researchers’ administrative procedure for obtaining a visa, research permit and travel permit, and assist generally with access to the field in Sudan.
-However, CEDEJ cannot be held responsible for any administrative difficulties or visa denials.
-The institutional affiliation and visa sponsorship process takes at least one month.
+Please note that CEDEJ cannot be held responsible for any administrative difficulties or visa denials.
+The institutional affiliation and visa sponsorship process takes at least two months.
 The process starts with CEDEJ Khartoum obtaining an invitation letter from the University of Khartoum, and ends with the transmission of a visa approval from the Ministry of Foreign Affairs.
-Upon receiving the visa approval, the incoming researcher can obtain a business visa from their nearest Sudanese embassy (usually Paris or London).
+Upon receiving the visa approval, the incoming researcher can obtain a business visa from their nearest Sudanese embassy (usually Paris or London), or at arrival.
 The researchers must then enter Sudan within two months from the date of visa grant.
-After arriving in Sudan, foreigners must register their passport with the local authorities, and the visa can be extended for limited period for an additional fee.
+After arriving in Sudan, foreigners must register their passport with the local authorities, and the visa can be extended for limited period with additional fees.

 Subject to advice from CEDEJ Khartoum and University of Khartoum, foreigners may need to apply for an additional research permit from the Sudanese authorities when they arrive.
 Foreign researchers are accountable to their visa sponsors (mainly the Faculty of Economic and Social Studies at the University of Khartoum, and the CEDEJ coordinator) for the duration of their stay, and must abide by all Sudanese laws.